Astronautical hygiene: Other

 Radiation hazards may also come from man-made sources, for example, medical investigations, radio-isotopic power generators or from small experiments as on Earth.
 Lunar and Martian missions may include either nuclear reactors for power or related nuclear propulsion systems.
 Astronautical hygienists will need to assess the risks from these other sources of radiation and take appropriate action to mitigate exposure.

 Laboratory tests reported in the Journal of Plasma Physics and Controlled Fusion indicate that a magnetic "umbrella" could be developed to deflect harmful space radiation away from the spacecraft.
 Such an "umbrella" would protect astronauts from the super-fast charged particles that stream away from the Sun.
 It would provide a protective field around the spacecraft similar to the magnetosphere that envelops the Earth.
-This form of control against solar radiation will be necessary if a man is to explore the planets and reduce the health risks from exposure to the deadly effects of radiation.
+This form of control against solar radiation will be necessary if humans are to explore the planets and reduce the health risks from exposure to the deadly effects of radiation.
 More research is necessary to develop and test a practical system.